 The Honorable Marc.
 C. Carter (Houston, Texas)

 Regent Marc C. Carter was appointed to the Texas Southern University (TSU) Board of Regents by Texas Governor Greg Abbott in April of 2019.
+He is currently the Vice Chair of the Texas Southern University Board of Regents.

 He is a trial lawyer at Schaffer Carter & Associates in Houston Texas.
 His practice focuses on all matters related to criminal defense, complex civil litigation and Veteran’s health and justice.